ddbox/operations/docs/services/install-gwms-factory.md

 #### Host and OS

    - A host to install the **GlideinWMS Factory** (pristine node).
-   - Currently most of our testing has been done on Scientific Linux 6 and 7.
+   - Currently most of our testing has been done on Scientific Linux 7.
    - Root access

 The GlideinWMS Factory has the following requirements: